ritual-net/infernet-monorepo/infernet_services/services/tgi_client_inference_service/README.md

 This service serves models via a `TGIClientInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic.

+[Text Generation Inference (TGI)](https://huggingface.co/docs/text-generation-inference/en/index) is a toolkit from HuggingFace for deploying and serving Large Language Models (LLMs).
+TGI enables high-performance text generation for the most popular open-source LLMs, including Llama, Falcon, StarCoder, BLOOM, GPT-NeoX, and T5.

 ## Infernet Configuraton

-The service can be configuraed as part of the overall Infernet configuration in `config.json`.
+The service can be configured as part of the overall Infernet configuration in `config.json`.

 ```json
 {